jump-dev/jump-dev.github.io/_posts/2022-07-12-constraint-programming.md

 ### Example

-This work was released in MathOptInterface v1.6.0, so they're ready to use now in JuMP and MathOptInterface.
+This work was released in MathOptInterface v1.6.0, so these sets are ready to use now in JuMP and MathOptInterface.
 Here's an example using the `AllDifferent` set to solve a Sudoku puzzle with HiGHS:

 ```julia
 using JuMP, HiGHS